Microarchitectural Determinants of Virtual Machine Performance

 Introduction

 The performance profile of a virtual machine is the result of a complex synchronization between physical resource availability, hypervisor orchestration logic, and the specific microarchitectural constraints of the underlying hardware.
-In modern data centers, virtualization efficiency is governed by the latency of hardware transitions, the depth of address translation walks, and the isolation of shared execution resources.
-This analysis explores the low-level determinants of virtual machine performance, focusing on the silicon-level features of Intel VT-x.
+Virtualization efficiency is governed by the latency of hardware transitions, the depth of address translation walks, and the isolation of shared execution resources.
+This analysis explores the low-level determinants of core virtual machine performance.

 Public enemy No 1: VM Transitions